Student Accounts

 • If withdrawal is filed by the third week of the course and later, no reversal of tuition charges.

-Students who withdraw from Wentworth and receive federal student financial aid are subject to a refund policy as prescribed by Federal Regulations.
-Students should contact their Financial Aid and Student Account Counselors to obtain the appropriate financial aid refund schedule, as well as to discuss any remaining financial obligations.
+Students who receive federal student financial aid and then withdraw from Wentworth are subject to the Title IV/federal aid adjustment policy prescribed by Federal Regulations.
+Students should contact their Financial Aid and Student Account Counselors to obtain the appropriate financial aid adjustment schedule, as well as to discuss any remaining financial obligations.
 Fees are not refundable once the semester begins.
 Students are liable for tuition and fees in accordance with the published refund policy.

 Room and Board Adjustment

-A student’s room and board charges are determined by the date which the student’s room key(s) is returned to the Resident Hall Director.
-A student who withdraws is responsible for board charges based on actual meal points used.
-Board charges are pro-rated on a per day usage through the end of the semester.
+A student’s room and board charges are determined by the date which the student’s room key(s) is returned to Housing during move-out.
+A student who withdraws is responsible for meal plan charges based on actual meal points used.
+Meal plan charges are pro-rated on a per-day usage through the end of the semester. (??
+True?)

-Students who wish to withdraw from housing but remain enrolled in classes at Wentworth must complete a Housing Cancellation form, located on the Housing and Residential Life website.
-Students will receive a 100% refund of room charges through the last day of Add/Drop.
-Room charges are pro-rated at a per-day use rate through the end of the semester.
-Students must complete and sign the Voluntary Withdrawal Form located on MyWentworth.
+Students who wish to withdraw from housing but remain enrolled in classes at Wentworth must complete a Housing Cancellation form, located on the Housing and Residential Education website.
+Students who withdraw from the institute entirely must complete and sign the Voluntary Withdrawal Form located on MyWentworth, and return it to the Registar's Office.

 No adjustments to room or board charges will be made to the account of any student who is withdrawn for disciplinary sanctions.
-For more information, please contact the Office of Housing and Residential Life at housing@wit.edu or (617) 989-4160.
+For more information, please contact Housing and Residential Education at housing@wit.edu or (617) 989-4160.

 Housing Agreement Release Fee

 Students who live on campus sign a housing agreement for the duration of their housing assignment period.
-Students who withdraw from their housing agreement without a valid reason will be responsible for a varied housing release.
-Please see the policies section on Wentworth Residential and Commuter Life’s website (wit.edu/student-life) for more information.
+Students who withdraw from their housing agreement without a valid reason will be responsible for payment.
+Please see the refund schedule on the Wentworth Housing and Residential Education’s website (https://wit.edu/student-life/reslife) for more information.

 Refund of Payments

-After all necessary adjustments have been made to a student’s account, any credits resulting from payments made will be refunded in accordance with the above-mentioned refund policy.
+After all necessary adjustments have been made to a student’s account, any credits resulting from payments made will be refunded in accordance with the above-mentioned refund policy, if applicable.

 Federal Funds Refund